Most interesting landmarks of Iran

-Iran is one of the most exciting countries of the world regarding the man-made heritage.
+Iran is one of the most exciting countries in the world regarding man-made heritage.
 Here developed some of the most ancient civilizations of the world, ancient people living in Iran developed writing and different technologies.
-Urban infrastructure of many ancient desert cities in Iran in some aspects is unsurpassed even by the modern standards.
+The urban infrastructure of many ancient desert cities in Iran in some aspects is unsurpassed even by modern standards.
 There have developed distinct, local architectural styles with exquisite, special techniques of ornamentation.

 There are several contenders for the title "The hottest place on Earth" but Gandom Beryan in Lut Desert, Kerman province is one of the few where this is proven with scientific methods.

 Surface of the soil here heats up to 71°C and this is sufficient to fry an egg.

 Now into its fifth edition, Bradt’s Iran continues to provide the most detailed background, history and cultural information available when visiting this ‘Jewel of Central Asia’.
 This new edition has been thoroughly reviewed to provide all the latest information, from updated history and cultural developments to security, language and hotel prices, plus expanded practical information for independent travellers.
 Food and arts, rugs and handicrafts are all covered, plus new details of skiing in Iran and recommended Iranian movies.